 * The first production MiG-15 performed its initial flight on 31 December 1948.
 The production machines featured a wide range of small changes from the prototypes, including modifications to flight control surfaces; a redesign of the cockpit control arrangement; a new gunsight; and in particular a new engine fuel supply system that helped reduce the occurrence of flameouts at high altitude.

 The MiG-15 entered VVS service in early 1949, with the USSR announcing its existence to the West with 45 MiG-15s overflying Moscow during the May Day parade of that year.
-It was assigned the NATO codename of "Fagot", meaning a "bundle of wood for burning" -- not "Faggot", an insulting comment on its sexual orientation and a common misspelling of the codename.
-However, sources still seem more reluctant to use the NATO codename for the MiG-15 than they are with other Soviet aircraft.
+It was assigned the NATO reporting name of "Fagot", meaning a "bundle of wood for burning" -- not "Faggot", an insulting comment on its sexual orientation and a common misspelling of the reporting name.
+However, sources still seem more reluctant to use the NATO reporting name for the MiG-15 than they are with other Soviet aircraft.